use-pico/pico/packages/cls/README2.md

 #### **What Are Rules, Anyway?** 🤔

 Think of rules as **conditional styling instructions** that say *"when this happens, apply these styles"*.
-It's like having a very smart assistant who knows exactly what to wear based on the weather, occasion, and your mood! 🌤️👔
+Rules know exactly when to apply and how to combine based on your variants! 🎯

 ```typescript
 // Rules are like smart styling decisions